 - If completing the form by hand, please use black ink.

 - Please complete all fields as fully as possible, to reduce delays in processing your claim.

 - If you need to provide more information, please use a separate piece of paper.

 - Please only submit the payments made with the same card on one form.
 If you’ve used more than one cahoot card to make payments, please complete a separate form for each card.

-- When sending supporting documentation, where possible please send in black and white and keep the originals for your own records
+- When sending supporting documentation, please keep the originals for your own records.

 - Please avoid stapling your documents together or attaching them to the claim form.

 Please post your form, along with any documentation to:

 PO Box 1050

 We’ll normally refund your account within 45 days from the date we receive your claim.
 If we receive a large number of claims it may take us a little longer.
 Please complete our claim form and enclose supporting documentation, as we need this to submit your claim.

 Criminals will use a company going into liquidation as a cover story to try and scam you out of your money.

 It’s important that you keep your personal, security and card information safe and secure as criminals may target your accounts.
 They may contact you pretending to be cahoot, the police or another organisation and use this information to convince you they’re genuine.
 Take Five to check that you’re speaking to a genuine person by calling us directly using the number on our website before discussing any details about your account, card or claim.